 Airflow was measured at the face of the PHEAF device’s intake and centerline exhaust port by hotwire anemometer or balometer capture hood.
 Design configuration of the two control units were not suitable for the balometer capture hood technique, therefore the airflow volumes were determined by hotwire anemometer.
 Hotwire anemometer measurements were recorded for 244 tests and balometer capture hood measurements were taken during 177 tests.
 To analyze the relationship between hotwire anemometer and balometer measurements, both techniques were employed consecutively on the same unit for 68 tests.

 Over the course of the study, measured actual airflow volumes were observed to be substantially less than rated capacities.
-As measured by the hotwire velometer, PHEAF units were calculated with an average actual intake volume ranging from 25.9% to 60.3% less than the PHEAF device’s rated value.
+As measured by the hotwire velometer, the calculated average intake volumes of the PHEAF units were ranged from 25.9% to 60.3% less than the PHEAF devices’ rated value.
 For example, a manufacturer’s model with an advertised flow rate of 2,000 cfm had an actual average flowrate around 1,482 cfm.
 Similar findings were observed with measurements made with the balometer capture hood.

-Comparing measurements collected on the same unit indicated exhaust volumes were 14.8% (SD=26.6) less than the calculated intake volumes as measured using the hotwire anemometer technique.
+Comparing measurements collected on the same unit indicated exhaust volumes were 14.8% (SD=26.6) less on average than the calculated intake volumes as measured using the hotwire anemometer technique.
 These measurements ranged from a maximum of 65% to a minimum of 82.5%.
-A possible contributing reason for this over estimate is the filter grating on the face of the equipment, which could affect air flow through each quadrant or measurement error from radiant heat loss (i.e. near wall effect).
+A possible contributing reason for this over-estimate is the filter grating on the face of the equipment, which could affect air flow through each quadrant or measurement error from radiant heat loss (i.e. near wall effect).
 Intake volumes averaged 9.3% (SD= 0.6) less then exhaust volumes when measured by balometer capture hood.
 The intake volume ranged from a maximum of 13.5% to a minimum of 26.3%.

 Anemometer volumes (i.e. intake+exhaust/2) were 26%higher than the average balometer capture hood volumes (intake+exhaust/2).
 Moreover, the average anemometer volumes are 36% more variable than the average balometer readings.
 The variability between the measurement techniques ranged from a maximum of 44.55 % to a minimum of 5.5% (SD=9.4).
 In this paired experiment where both techniques are measuring the same airflow, the balometer capture hood appears to be more reliable given its smaller variability.